: a sudden advance especially in knowledge or technique

 The police have announced a breakthrough in the murder case.

 This job could be the breakthrough she's been waiting for.

 Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'breakthrough.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'breakthrough.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.